-When your employees go to work abroad you need to think about their potential liability to income tax and national insurance, but be careful because there are different rules for each.
+When you’re paying employees working abroad you need to think about their potential liability to income tax and national insurance, but be careful because there are different rules for each.

 The tax liability will depend on how long the employee is to be working outside of the UK.
-If the employee is to work on a full time contract overseas for at least a year, he will be treated as not resident, and not ordinarily resident in the UK and not subject to UK tax on his overseas earnings, if both of the following conditions apply:
+If the employee is to work on a full-time contract overseas for at least a year, he will be treated as not a resident and will pay working overseas tax.
+He will not be considered an ordinarily resident in the UK and not subject to UK tax on his overseas earnings if both of the following conditions apply:

 - Whole tax year – The employment abroad and the absence for the UK must last for a whole tax year.
 So to get the best out of these rules the employee should leave the UK shortly before 6 April (the start of the tax year), and not return permanently until after the following 5 April.